lpr78/3-Portfolio1/README.md

 <img src= "assets/images/README_images/meet_pg.png" width ="700px">
 <br>
 <ul>
-<li>Relevant titles and text to support celebrating recent qualification success from volunteers through TVC</li>
+<li>Relevant titles and text to support celebrating recent qualification success from volunteers through TVC, which will also showcase an external link to relevant qualification website (need to retrieve these from Paul Kemp who is a volunteer at Friends of Leap Valley)</li>
-<li>Responsive images of volunteering activities - from Pexels and own images</li>
+<li>Responsive images of volunteering activities - from Pexels and own images which will be in a grid formation and changings depending on the pixel size of the view screen</li>
 <li>Links to qualification to sell the volunteering opportunities</li>
 </ul>